 Depending on the information you have available at the time, this will involve one of two formulas: calculating the after-tax yield of a taxable corporate bond or calculating a taxable yield for a tax-exempt muni bond.
 To determine the after-tax yield of a taxable bond, here’s the formula:

-In deciding to invest in bonds, your first big decision is what percentage of your assets to allocate to bonds versus stocks.
-When you’ve got that figured out, step two is deciding which fixed income strategies work best for you, such as buying Treasurys, municipal bonds, corporate bonds, preferred stock, buying an income fund, or buying a money market fund, for starters.
+Once you’ve determined what percentage of your portfolio will be devoted to bonds, the next step is to decide which fixed income strategies work best for you.
+For starters, you’ll likely consider buying Treasurys, municipal bonds, corporate bonds, preferred stock, an income fund, or a money market fund.

 Here’s how it works.
 Say you bought equal amounts of Treasurys due to mature in one, three, five, seven and nine years respectively.
 Your portfolio would have an average maturity of five years (1+3+5+7+9 / 5 = 5).
 When the first batch matures the following year, you’d build the next rung of the ladder by putting the money into new ten-year notes.
 Your portfolio would then have an average maturity of six years.
 Two years after that, when the three-year notes matured, you would buy more ten-year notes, and continue to do so whenever a note matures until you’ve reached your financial goal.
-Bottom line: laddering keeps this batch of Treasurys’ average maturity in the five- to six-year range.
+Bottom line: Laddering keeps this batch of Treasurys’ average maturity in the five- to six-year range.

-A handy alternative to laddering – particularly if your investment capital is limited – is simply investing in a low-fee bond fund.
+A handy alternative to laddering, particularly if your investment capital is limited, is simply investing in a low-fee bond fund.
 Money managers typically stagger bonds within their funds so that different maturities come due at different times.